Nikil456/NORP-Repair-Loop/README.md

 This application is a chatbot that interacts with users, generates SQL queries based on natural language input, and executes those queries on a database.
 It uses **LangChain** for conversational AI, **FastAPI** for the API, **Redis** for session management, and **Retrieval-Augmented Generation (RAG)** for enhanced query performance.

+> **Important**: This repository does not include the SQLite database or vector database files needed to run the application.
+These files are excluded via `.gitignore` and must be created by following the setup instructions below.

 ---

 ## Overview